From the church-sanctioned burning of cats for fun to serving up roasted lampreys as a delicacy, these medieval practices are better left in the past.

 “Parisians liked to incinerate cats by the sackful, while the Courimauds (or “cour à miaud” or cat chasers) of Saint Chamond preferred to chase a flaming cat through the streets,” historian Robert Darnton writes in The Great Cat Massacre.
 “In parts of Burgundy and Lorraine they danced around a kind of burning May pole with a cat tied to it.”

 Cat burnings across Europe continued for centuries, with scholars estimating the death toll reached into the millions.
 While cats were mostly incinerated, the Danish trapped them in barrels and beat them to death, and Belgians threw them off towers.
-Fortunately, animal cruelty laws in the 1800s ended this systemic slaughter.
+Fortunately, animal cruelty laws in the 1800s ended this systematic slaughter.